TruClient/UISamples/WebsitesToScript.md

 We script them to provide a "heads up" on difficulties that might be encountered in real apps built with each framework listed here.

+C). **[Real Famous websites(#RealFamousSites)** created by creative agencies with unique features that we should be able to control in TruClient scripts.

 Scripts (and explanation of scripts) for each challenge or demo is in a separate folder in this repo.
 Folder names are in brackets mentioned below.